 where $a,b$ are the affine lengths of the two sides $\conv(v_0,v_1)\cap T^\varepsilon_{v_0,v_1,v_2}$, $\conv(v_1,v_2)\cap T^\varepsilon_{v_0,v_1,v_2}$ respectively.
 This construction is a potential method for construction symplectic ellipsoid embeddings, but it has the following two disadvantages.

-First, for a given $\varepsilon\in\R^+$, there are only finitely many open triangles in a moment polytope $P\sse\R^2$ for $(X,\omega)$ and thus, even if we considered the $\GL(2,\Z)$ action, this observation on its own is not sufficient to build an infinite sequence of ellipsoid embeddings.
+First, for a given $\varepsilon\in\R^{>0}$, there are only finitely many open triangles in a moment polytope $P\sse\R^2$ for $(X,\omega)$ and thus, even if we considered the $\GL(2,\Z)$ action, this observation on its own is not sufficient to build an infinite sequence of ellipsoid embeddings.
 Second, unless $P$ is a triangle, i.e. $|V(P)|=3$, the symplectic ellipsoid embeddings of the form $i_{v_1}$ will not be volume-filling.

-The first new geometric idea is that the symplectic manifold $(X,\omega)$ admits a sequence of {\it almost-toric} fibrations $(\m_n)_{n\in\N}:X\lr\R^2$, as introduced in Section \ref{ssec:PolytopeMutation}, which themselves can be used to construct a sequence of symplectic ellipsoid embeddings.
-The images $\m_n(X)$ of these almost-toric fibrations are also convex polytopes $P_n\sse\R^2$.
-In this almost-toric case, the symplectic embeddings $i_{v_1}$ are built as above, where the main condition is that the open triangles $T^\varepsilon_{v_0,v_1,v_2}\sse P$ do not include any interior singular values of $\m_n$.
+The first new geometric idea is that the symplectic manifold $(X,\omega)$ admits a sequence of {\it almost toric} fibrations $(\m_n)_{n\in\N}:X\lr\R^2$, as introduced in Section \ref{ssec:PolytopeMutation}, which themselves can be used to construct a sequence of symplectic ellipsoid embeddings.
+The images $\m_n(X)$ of these almost toric fibrations are also convex polytopes $P_n\sse\R^2$.
+In this almost toric case, the symplectic embeddings $i_{v_1}$ are built as above, where the main condition is that the open triangles $T^\varepsilon_{v_0,v_1,v_2}\sse P$ do not include any interior singular values of $\m_n$.
 (This condition is always satisfied in the toric case, as there are no interior singular values for the Lagrangian fibration.)

-In Subsection \ref{ssec:SymingtonSeq}, we describe the properties for a sequence of almost-toric fibrations $(\m_n)_{n\in\N}:X\lr\R^2$ such that each almost-toric fibration admits a volume-filling open triangle $T^\varepsilon_{v_0,v_1,v_2}\sse P$, for arbitrarily small $\varepsilon\in\R^+$.
+In Subsection \ref{ssec:SymingtonSeq}, we describe the properties for a sequence of almost toric fibrations $(\m_n)_{n\in\N}:X\lr\R^2$ such that each almost toric fibration admits a volume-filling open triangle $T^\varepsilon_{v_0,v_1,v_2}\sse P$, for arbitrarily small $\varepsilon\in\R^{>0}$.
 These open triangles give rise to symplectic embeddings

 The arithmetic of the sequence of pairs $(a_n,b_n)\in\N^2$ is governed by a diophantine equation which depends on the initial choice of $(\SP,\SS)$.
 These equations have featured prominently in birational geometry \cite{AG1,AG2,AG3} and the study of coherent sheaves \cite{Sheaf1,Sheaf2,Sheaf3}, and we present them systematically in Subsection \ref{ssec:ArithmeticSymington}.\\